 Maryland uses second-half surge to beat Iowa 91-73

-Rebounding from a 30-point loss to No. 1 Michigan State just three days earlier, the Terrapins (14-4, 3-2) used a second-half surge to secure their eighth win in nine games.
+Rebounding from a 91-61 loss to No. 1 Michigan State just three days earlier, the Terrapins (14-4, 3-2) used a second-half surge to secure their eighth victory in nine games.

-Iowa coach Fran McCaffery was ejected 45 seconds before halftime after receiving two straight technical fouls for animatedly arguing a traveling call on sophomore guard Jordan Bohannon.
+The Terps and Hawkeyes (9-9, 0-5) were locked in a tight game when McCaffery was ejected 45 seconds before halftime for vehemently arguing a traveling call on sophomore guard Jordan Bohannon.

 Isaiah Moss led Iowa with a career-high 25 points and Bohannon had 17.

 Wiley scored all his points in the early going before getting poked in the eye.
 He did not play in the second half.

 If took a while before McCaffery left the court, and he regrets his slow exit.